 Use this guide to find out about sources and commentary for Indian law, including ebooks, ejournals, and databases.

-LexisLibrary offers a number of Indian books among its Sources, as well as some reports and journals.
+LexisLibrary offers a number of Indian books among its International collection, as well as some law reports and journals.

 Indian Primary Sources and Legal Commentary on the free web

 The Bodleian Law Library's collection of printed materials on Indian law has shelf marks starting Cw India.
 The current collection is on Level 1, though in separate runs according to form of literature: books are in one block, journals 2000 & on in another, law reports in a third area.

 Depending on the focus of your research, you may find interesting commentary with other shelf marks